 - Leaks, a lack of clean in place systems, and condensate not being recovered are other reasons

-- In terms of direct water usage, nobody beats the agriculture and power-generation industries, which together are responsible for 90 percent of direct water withdrawals.
+- In terms of direct water usage [the] agriculture and power-generation industries [use the most by far], which together are responsible for 90 percent of direct water withdrawals.
 Yet a majority of water usage (about 60 percent) is indirect: about 96 percent of industry sectors use more water indirectly than directly in their supply chains.

 - Industrial water use includes water used for such purposes as fabricating, processing, washing, diluting, cooling, or transporting a product; incorporating water into a product; or for sanitation needs within the manufacturing facility